-Academically, he is the course leader for Medical & Healthcare Education (DL) at Anglia Ruskin University, Cambridge.
-He is a senior lecturer in Magnetic Resonance Imaging - supervisor for students undertaking masters degrees in MRI, Module tutor for Medical Education and research modules including Core Concepts in Learning and Teaching and Curricular and Structural Concepts for Lifelong Learning, Research Methodology and Research Design.
+Academically, he oversees distance learning and mobile learning delivery in the fields of medical & healthcare education, research methodology and magnetic resonance imaging at Anglia Ruskin University, Cambridge.
+He is a senior lecturer in MRI and supervisor for students undertaking masters degrees (MSc).
+He is module tutor for medical education and research modules including Core Concepts in Learning and Teaching and Curricular and Structural Concepts for Lifelong Learning, Research Methodology and Research Design.

 He was formerly Education and Research Radiographer at Oxford MRI/Oxford University.